niklaas/port-builder/Readme.md

 0. Install Terraform from [the official download page][8].
 Place it somewhere in your `$PATH` to ease execution.

+   Note: Because of a bug, I highly recommend using `terraform` version 0.8.8 (not the newer 0.9.x branch).

 1. Clone this repository to some place of your liking. `cd` into the directory of the repository.